Anran13/postgres_learning_250629/README.md

         * Right click --> Choose "attach ... "
         * Click file --> choose our github repository

-        Note that
-        `For the first time to link to github account, input the following commands in Terminal ("miniconda" container):`
+        Note that for the first time to link to github account, enter the following commands in Terminal ("miniconda" container):

         ```js
         git config --global user.name "____"